ludescher/MonoAotSample/README.md

 ### 3. Configure the Build

-Run the configuration script provided in the project to prepare Mono and related components:
+Run the configuration script provided in the Sample to prepare Mono and related components:

 ```bash
 ./configure.sh